 Women have a lot to bring to the design table, so maybe this is your time to forge a career in the media arts sector.
 Here are a couple career options you could consider for making your mark:

 Multimedia Artist—Create art, animation, and special effects for movies, TV, video games, and other types of electronic media.
-You could capitalize on your technical and artistic talents in an occupation that pays an average of $70,300 a year.
+You could capitalize on your technical and artistic talents in an occupation that is among some of the highest-paid jobs for women; the average salary is $78,230 a year.

 Video Game Designer—Make a statement in the game industry by acquiring expertise in the game development cycle and fine-tuning your skills in graphics creation, coding, and level development.
-And prepare to be rewarded for your knowledge and passion; the average annual salary for game designers is $83,410.14
+And prepare to be rewarded for your knowledge and passion in one of the highest-paying jobs for women; the average annual salary for game designers is $90,270.12

 Women are largely underrepresented in the tech sector, and some recent surveys have found that the number of women pursuing tech careers has been declining.
 The most common answer as to why this is happening is simply one of culture and history.
 Historically and culturally, boys and men have been pushed to pursue STEM (science, technology, engineering, and mathematics) fields while girls and women simply have not.
 But that is changing.

 Changes are being made at the elementary and high school levels.
 Many schools have programs in place that encourage and support young girls who are interested in STEM subjects.
 The goal is to engage them and keep their interest going so that young women are more often choosing to enroll in STEM college programs and subsequently pursuing related careers.
 And tech companies are starting to get on board as well.

 In 2017, about 20 percent of computer programmers were women.7 And only about five percent of leadership roles in technology were held by women.13 But tech companies are working to increase awareness of this imbalance.
 More role models like YouTube CEO Susan Wojcicki and Facebook COO Sheryl Sandberg are emerging.